1a – What is a blockchain?

 Put simply, a blockchain stops people from being able to spend the same money twice, while removing the need for a central authority to oversee and verify transactions.

 Take the example of cash.
-The double spending problem doesn’t exist when spending cash because the exchange is physical: if you give a £10 pound note to someone, you no longer have that note and cannot therefore give it to another person.
-However, if you spend £10 pounds digitally, it is more complicated to verify that you no longer have it in your possession and stop you spending it again.
+The double-spending problem doesn’t exist when spending cash because the exchange is physical: if you give a £10 note to someone, you no longer have that note and cannot therefore give it to another person.
+However, if you spend £10 digitally, it is more complicated to verify that you no longer have it in your possession and stop you from spending it again.

 With digital currencies, a system needs to be in place to stop people spending the same money more than once.
 Banks have patched over this problem through centralised control: taking charge of verifying every transaction that takes place between people’s accounts.
 By controlling everyone’s transactions, the bank decides how much money each person has in their account and ensures that nobody can transfer the same £10 to two different people.

 But there’s a catch.
 This also means that banks have complete control over your money.
 If a bank is compromised by a malicious third party, or decides to act in a fraudulent manner, its account holders could lose their money because ultimately their accounts are owned and controlled by the bank.